ebd622/k8s-into/session_1.md

 * **spec**: the section specifies container(s) in a Pod - a container name and an image.

 <img src="images/pods_yaml_2.PNG" width="80%">

+The property *containers* is a list because PODs can have multiple containers within them.
+In this case we will only add a single item in the list, since we plan to have only a single container in the POD.
+The item in the list is a dictionary, so add a name and image property.
+The value for image is nginx .

 <img src="images/pods_yaml_3.PNG" width="80%">

+To create and run a Pod